leouieda/tgif2018/README.md

 what can be done with it?
 In this talk, I will present a brief high-level overview of some of the core concepts and interesting applications of machine learning methods to geoscience data.
-I will also explore some of the best practices and techniques that can be applied to geophysical inversion and gridding methods, including a new method for gridding 3-component GPS data.
+I will also explore some of the best practices and techniques that can be applied to geophysical inversion and interpolation methods, including a new method for gridding 3-component GPS data.

 ![Sample application of ML in geophysics](flyer/flyer-image.png) *Example machine learning applications: (a) predicting facies from well logs (b)